Galactic Civilizations IV

 Galactic Civilizations IV is a 4X turn-based strategy video game developed by Stardock for Microsoft Windows.
 It features standard 4X space gameplay such as colonizing a galaxy, engaging in space combat, and discovering new technology and alien species.
 As the fourth entry in the Galactic Civilizations series, the game adds an artificial intelligence assistant, a scoring system, and a larger galaxy organized into multiple sectors of tile-based maps.
 The game entered early access in 2021, promising to learn from other 4X games including Stellaris, Endless Space, and Distant Worlds.

 Upon its release in April 26, 2022, Galactic Civilizations 4 received mixed reviews from game journalists.
-A few positive reviewers felt the game was enjoyable despite its lack of novelty, while more critical reviews compared it unfavorably its contemporaries in the genre.
+A few positive reviewers felt the game was enjoyable despite its lack of novelty, while more critical reviews compared it unfavorably to its contemporaries in the genre.